rolandholik/Quixote/Documentation/tsem.rst

 the security state of the system.

-Two subordinate identities are combined to yield a security event state point.
+Two subordinate identities are combined to yield a security event state coefficient.
 These subordinate identities are referred to as the Context Of Execution (COE) and the CELL, which are conceptually similar to the subject and object in mandatory access control.
 The COE identity is derived from the parameters that describe the security